 Install a light or make noise in areas where wild animals may nest

-Call Animal Control if a wild animal is sick, injured, or appears to be dangerous.
+Call the Animal Response Team if a wild animal is sick, injured, or appears to be dangerous.
 If you think you see a wild animal in distress, take a deep breath, wait 20 minutes and go look again.
 Baby birds learning to fly sometimes (often) fall down!
 That's ok.
 Unless they show signs of physical injury they are often best left to figure things out for themselves.
-If they are still where you left them after 20 minutes call Animal Control; they will walk you through next steps.
+If they are still where you left them after 20 minutes call the Animal Response Team; they will walk you through next steps.

 Ok.
 That’s all well and good, but there is a (skunk/groundhog/raccoon/opossum) in my yard and I don’t like it (or I’m afraid of it).
 Will you come and take it away?

 No. Wild animals are protected per NJ State law.
 They have a right to live in our cities.
 If a wild animal is routinely visiting your yard or home it is because there are resources there that support them.
 These animals should be avoided and their food or shelter source should be taken away.
 Then they will leave.
 If that animal is causing damage to your home or property you may call a private “pest removal” company who may trap and euthanize the animal for a fee.
 This is not a service the City will provide for you.